 The plugin will remember your payments until the cookie expires.
 You don’t need to be logged in as long as you are using the same browser.

 If you log-in, the plugin also will remember your user name, and allow you to log-in from another computer or another browser and read the full page from there.

-In you return to your bank, you now can list the transactions and cheques that has been issued and used for the payments.
+If you return to your bank, you now can list the transactions and cheques that have been issued and used for the payments.